Exploring correlations between HEFT Higgs couplings $\kappa_V$ and $\kappa_{2V}$ via HH production at $e^+e^-$ colliders: Exploring correlations between and in total and differential cross sections for

 \section{Exploring correlations between $\kappa_V$ and $\kappa_{2V}$ in total and differential cross sections for $e^+e^- \to HH \nu \bar \nu$}

 In this section we explore the phenomenological consequences of assuming different correlations between $a$ and $b$ both in the total and some selected differential cross sections for the $e^+e^-$ colliders.
-Specifically we study the most relevant process where a pair of Higgs bosons and a pair of neutrino-antineutrino are produced: $e^+e^- \to HH \nu \bar \nu$.
+Specifically we study the most relevant process, where a pair of Higgs bosons and a pair of neutrino-antineutrino are produced: $e^+e^- \to HH \nu \bar \nu$.
 For this computation we use \textsc{MadGraph5} (MG5) \cite{Alwall:2014hca} which generates and accounts for all the Feynman diagrams contributing to the full scattering process, $e^+e^- \to HH \nu \bar \nu$.
 All the participating diagrams are taken into account and, for completeness, are displayed in the Appendix \ref{Diagrams}.
 These include diagrams with $WW$ fusion configuration (diags.
 5, 6, 7, and 8) and diagrams with an intermediate $Z$ boson that decays to $\nu \bar \nu$ (diags.
 1, 2, 3 and 4).
-These latter configurations are known to be highly subdominant as compared to the $WW$ fusion ones, in the case of $e^+e^-$ colliders with TeV energies.
+Just the first configuration allows to explore both $\kappa_V$ and $\kappa_{2V}$ simultaneously at tree level in the colliders.
+In addition, the latter configuration is known to be highly subdominant as compared to the $WW$ fusion ones, in the case of $e^+e^-$ colliders with TeV energies.
 For a comparison of these two contributions in the SM case, see for instance Ref.~\cite{Gonzalez-Lopez:2020lpd}.

 Our predictions of the contourlines for the total cross section $\sigma(e^+e^- \to HH \nu \bar \nu)$ in the $(a,b)$ plane and for the three selected energies $\sqrt{s}=500$ GeV (upper left), $1000$ GeV (upper right) and $3000$ GeV (lower) are shown in Fig. \ref{contour_plots}.
 In these plots we have also included the line that defines the correlation $a^2-b=0$ (dashed white line) and the explicit prediction for the SM cross section at the $(a,b)=(1,1)$ point.
 Regarding these three contourplots we first notice the good agreement found in the numerical results with Ref.~\cite{Gonzalez-Lopez:2020lpd}.
 As expected, the size of the cross section for this $e^+e^- \to HH \nu \bar \nu$ process within the region of the $(a,b)$ parameter space explored in this figure is in general larger for the larger energy colliders, reaching sizeable values at CLIC(3000 GeV) of up to around 0.056 pb in the lower right corner of this plot near $(a,b)=(1.5,0.5)$.
 The corresponding cross section values in this region for ILC(500 GeV) and ILC(1000 GeV) are $1.3 \times 10^{-4}$ pb and $3.3 \times 10^{-3}$ pb , respectively.
 These BSM cross sections should be compared with the corresponding SM predictions which are $1.2 \times 10^{-5}$ pb, $7.4 \times 10^{-5}$ pb and $7.7\times 10^{-4}$ pb for ILC(500 GeV), ILC(1000 GeV) and CLIC(3000 GeV) respectively.
 It is clear that CLIC with the highest energy of 3000 GeV will offer the best sensitivity to the $\kappa_V$ and $\kappa_{2V}$ parameters, improving it respect to the present sensitivity at the LHC.